-Hana Cervinkova is the Program Director of the Culture and Politics of Reconciliation in Central Europe.
+Hana Cervinkova is the Director of the Exploring Central Europe program.
 A professor of cultural anthropology and education, she is the founding director of the International Institute for the Study of Culture and Education, a center for practice and scholarship at the University of Lower Silesia in Wroclaw.
 With a Ph.D. from the New School for Social Research in New York, her academic interests include Central European transformation, urban anthropology, action research, and educational ethnography.
 She has been an academic partner of Syracuse University Abroad for 12 years.
-Hana Cervinkova co-teachers the Negotiating Identities seminar with Juliet Golden.
+Dr. Cervinkova co-teaches the Negotiating Identities seminar with Juliet Golden.

 Ula Klobuszewska is the program coordinator at the International Institute for the Study of Culture and Education (IISCE) at the University of Lower Silesia.
 Ula is responsible for the organization of the program in Wroclaw and for your well-being while you are in Poland.
 She will be on site all the time while you travel and stay in Wroclaw.